-At Bertoldo, Baker, Carter & Smith, our personal injury and wrongful death attorneys in Las Vegas are monitoring the evolving transportation landscape with an eye always on the legal liabilities involved in their use.
+At Bertoldo, Baker, Carter, Smith & Cullen, our personal injury and wrongful death attorneys in Las Vegas are monitoring the evolving transportation landscape with an eye always on the legal liabilities involved in their use.
 With visitors flooding the city daily, our Clark County, Nevada attorneys and staff pay close attention to the pedestrian, car, and taxi movements involved in the city’s traffic patterns.
 Last month we talked about claiming compensation for accidents involving ride-sharing companies, like Lyft and Uber, and it remains an important topic.

 Lyft and Uber are transporting a sizable portion of people throughout most cities, and the argument regarding licensing and insurance policies related to their expansion will continue.
 Even with their market share, the numbers in Las Vegas still point to the taxicab as the most popular choice, especially for airport pick-ups.

 According to the Las Vegas Review-Journal, on January 8, 2018, during the annual, highly touted Consumer Electronics Show, taxis outran Uber and Lyft to beat their combined pick-up record at the Las Vegas McCarran Airport.